Sardul Singh Kwatra

 Sardul Singh Kwatra (1928 2005) was an Indian film producer, director and music composer.
-He is widely considered to have the skill of simplifying classical ragas to portray romantic nuances in his music.
+He is widely considered to have the skill of simplifying classical ragas to portray nuances in his music.

 He composed music for Hindi and Punjabi films.

 Early life

 Kwatra was born in 1928 to a Sikh family in Lahore in British Punjab.
-He was very fond of music since his childhood.
+He was very fond of music from childhood.
 During his school days, he got his initial training in classical music from Avtar Singh of Lahore.
-Later joined popular music director Hansraj Behl as an assistant.
+Later he joined popular music director Hansraj Behl as an assistant.

 Career

 After partition of India in 1947, Kwatra's family moved to Amritsar and then to Bombay.
-The first film of Kwatra Production was a Punjabi film, Posti (1950).
+The first film of Kwatra Art Production was a Punjabi film, Posti (1950).

 The entire cast were refugees from Lahore.
 Kwatra picked Shyama for the female lead.
 The music of the film was a hit and critically acclaimed.
 Kwatra modified the folk tunes of Punjab and introduced Asha Bhosle and Jagjit Kaur, who was married to Mohammed Zahur Khayyam, as playback singers for Punjabi films, with Asha Bhosle making her debut.
-In 1953, another Kwatra Production, Kaude Shah with Shyama as heroine, became a success at the box office.
-Kwatra also composed the music of another Punjabi film Vanjara (1954 film), in which Lata Mangeshkar sang majority of the songs.
+In 1953, another Kwatra production, Kaude Shah with Shyama as heroine, became a success at the box office.
+Kwatra also composed the music of another Punjabi film, Vanjara (1954), in which Lata Mangeshkar sang the majority of the songs.
 He also introduced Shaminder as a playback singer.

-After Hansraj Behl, Sardul Singh Kwatra is widely considered to be the prominent music director of Punjabi films in India.
+Overall, Sardul Kwatra composed music for a dozen Hindi films and nearly 25 Punjabi films.
+After Hans Raj Behl, Sardul was the most prolific music director of Punjabi films.
+His last assignment was a Punjabi film Ankheeli Mutiar (1979).

 In the mid 1970s, Kwatra moved to Chandigarh and established the Chandigarh Film Institute.
 His last assignment was a Punjabi film, Unkhilli Muttiar in 1983.
-Kwatra lived in Bombay after 1975 with his eldest son.
+Kwatra lived in Chandigarh after 1975 with his eldest son.
 He was great friends with actor Pradeep Kumar.
+He moved to USA in 1978 where he continued to teach and compose music.

 Death

-Kwatra left for the United States in 1978 where he died on 6 July 2005.
+Kwatra left for the United States in 1978 and spent many years there.
+He died on 6 July 2005.

 Personal life

-Kwatra was in love with a Muslim woman and composed some music celebrating her femininity and charm.
-He left Lahore in 1947 but his partner's appearance was constantly on his mind and once admitted that he "can't create good music without being in love."
+In addition to composing music, the Kwatra family was involved in the production and distribution of various Hindi and Punjabi movies until the 1980’s.